h15200/notes/kafka_and_confluent.md

 ### VCP, cluster, zones

-- one "unit" of cluster is thought of as 1 k8 cluster, and that means 1 `VCP` (virtual private cloud) must also be created for each 1 k8 cluster.
+- one "unit" of cluster is thought of as 1 k8s cluster, and that means 1 `VCP` (virtual private cloud) must also be created for each 1 k8s cluster.

 - When a VPC is created, by extension kubernetes cluster zookeeper cluster, kafka cluster and all other types running on that VCP will also be created

+- a VCP has a relational database inside it (Postgres usually)

 - a VCP can either be `single-zone` or `multi-zone`.
 Zone in this context refers to the cloud provider's availablility zones.